near/wallet-selector/examples/README.md

 - **`react/`**: React Example
   - A React example project demonstrating the integration of the Near Wallet Selector.
+- **`vanillajs/`**: Vanillajs Example
+  - A Vanillajs example project demonstrating the integration of the Near Wallet Selector.

 ## Getting Started